ondrejhonus/vege-dreams/content/posts/savory/hearthy-soup/index.md

 categories: ["Savory"]
 ---

 Today I have for you an absolutely delicous soup made from all the beautiful orange vegetables that I could get my hands on.
 It is perfect for a cold winter day, or a light dinner.
 Just hearthy enough, not to kill your energy for the rest of the day.
+It is a wonderful mix of sweet and savory flavors, with a hint of ginger and lemon.

+If you want to make it a bit more special, you can add half an orange and a piece of the peel.
+This will give it a bit more of a citrusy flavor.
+I have tried it both ways and I like them both.

 <div class="recipe">